- This event has passed.

 Workshops – Cotswold Morris for Beginners – Ilmington (LIVE on Zoom)

 3 consecutive workshops.
-Lin Steel and Andrew Knight will teach a Cotswold morris jig (solo dance) over 3 weeks, for those with some dance experience but that may be new to Cotswold morris.
-The dance is ‘Jockey to the Fair’ from Ilmington.
+Lin Steel and Andrew Knight, with musician Tony Warren, will teach a Cotswold morris jig (solo dance) over 3 weeks, for those with some dance experience but that may be new to Cotswold morris.
+The dance is ‘Jockey to the Fair’ in the style of Ilmington.
 They will cover warming up, Stepping, Choruses and Slows; building to the complete jig in the third week.